lidafa0206/Radmc3d_Simulation/README.md

 # Introduction #
-Our code uses Radiative transfer simulation to fit the SED and ALMA continuum images to obtain the best-fit parameter of the Protoplanetary disk.
+Our code is developed to fit the SED and ALMA continuum images of protoplanetary disks.

 # Flow chart #
 ## Radmc3d_Simulation.py
-1. Set the model parameters values(amin,amax,grainP,grainNum,grainLam,ifkappa) for preparing dust opacity files
+1. Set the model parameter values (for amin, amax, grainP, grainNum, grainLam, ifkappa) for calculating dust opacities.
-2. Set the grid of model space
+2. Set the grid of model space (number of radial and vertical grid points).
-3. Set your model parameters values (flaring, hGas100, hGasLocation, mDisk, dustToGas, turbulence ) for preparing the input file of the dust density
+3. Set the model parameter values (flaring, hGas100, hGasLocation, mDisk, dustToGas, turbulence), and assume an initial dust surface density, and prepare the input file of the dust density (i.e. dust_density.inp).
+The equations are taken from the equation 1 in Liu+ 2022
-4. Set auxiliary files for radmc3d(radmc.inp,dust_opac.inp,wavelength_micron.inp,stars.inp)
+4. Prepare auxiliary files for radmc3d(radmc.inp,dust_opac.inp,wavelength_micron.inp,stars.inp).
-5. Run the thermal simulation to get the dust temperature distribution (radmc3d mctherm)
+5. Run the thermal simulation to get the dust temperature distribution (radmc3d mctherm).
-6. Simulate the continuum image, and compare the model brightness profile with the observed brightness profile
+6. Simulate the continuum image, and compare the model radial intensity profile with the observed intensity profile.
-7. Update the dust surface density (see section 4.2 in Li+ 2023MNRAS.518.6092L)
+7. Update the dust surface density (see section 4.2 in Li+ 2023MNRAS.518.6092L).
-8. Obtain the converaged dust surface density
+8. interate the steps from 3 to 7, until the dust surface density is converaged.
-9. Simulate the finall SED and continuum image, and calculate the chi2_SED and chi2_image
+9. Once the dust density is converaged (typically with 12 iterations), simulate the final SED and continuum image, and calculate the chi2_SED and chi2_image.

 ## Radmc3d_Simulation_mult.py
 Multi-process programs can determine the fitting results for multiple models within the parameter space.